 Orlando Autobody Repair Technology Schools

-- Located around six miles from central Orlando, Mid Florida Tech offers an automotive collision repair and refinishing certificate program.
+- Located around five miles from central Orlando, Mid Florida Tech offers an automotive collision repair and refinishing certificate program.
 The school has an articulation agreement that allows graduates of this program to be articulated into the industrial management technology associate degree program at Valencia College.

 Mid Florida Tech

 Mid Florida Tech is an educational center that offers career-oriented programs to prepare students for employment in their chosen fields.
 The transportation, distribution & logistics services division offers several automotive programs, including those in diesel technology, commercial driving, automotive service technology and automotive collision repair and refinishing.